 In this study, a mixture of reagents was added to the extraction buffer in order to increase the solubility of membrane proteins.
 Although it is impossible to extract all the membrane proteins from tissues, we obtained a consistent pattern of protein maps for cancerous and normal tissues, respectively.
 This enabled us to identify unique or differentially expressed membrane proteins in CRC tissues which may be useful for the diagnosis or treatment of CRC.
 The significance of these proteins in relation to cancer stages, grades and patient gender was also evaluated.

 Surgically removed colorectal cancerous tissues and their respective normal mucosa were obtained from 18 patients who received treatment at Penang General Hospital, Malaysia.
 Written informed consent was obtained from all patients before surgery.
 The tissue specimens were kept in -80°C until analysis.
-The tissues were grouped according to cancer stage, grade and patient gender (Table ).
+The tissues were grouped according to cancer stage, grade and patient gender (Table 1).
 The tumor type obtained was adenocarcinoma and normal mucosa was obtained from a site at least 10 cm away from the tumor.
 None of the patients received preoperative neo-adjuvant chemotherapy or radiotherapy.
 All the patients were > 40 years old at the time of surgery.
 The tissues were pathologically confirmed by the hospital’s pathologist.
 Frozen sections of tissue were taken from cancerous tissues in the anterior and deep region to ensure adequacy of tumor and only cancerous tissue that contained > 90% malignant cells was used in this study.

 The membrane or membrane-associated proteins were extracted from the homogenised tissues using thiourea buffer (7 mol/L urea, 2 mol/L thiourea, 4% CHAPS and 0.2% carrier ampholytes).
 Briefly, 200 mg of tissue was homogenised in 1 mL of Tris buffer (40 mmol/L Tris) followed by sonication for 30 s and chilled on ice for 2 min.
 The lysate was then vortexed for 5 min before being centrifuged (12 000 r/min, 15 min, 20°C).
 The supernatant was kept for a separate experiment while the pellet was rinsed twice with Tris buffer.
 The pellet was then suspended in 150 μL of thiourea buffer, sonicated, vortexed and centrifuged (12 000 r/min, 15 min, 20°C) and the supernatant was collected for analysis.